 Working With Young People

-At our safe spaces, The Meh® sessions, we recognise that every emotion is valid and serves a purpose.
+At our safe and brave spaces, The Meh® sessions, we recognise that every emotion is valid and serves a purpose.
 The ‘negative’ emotions such as shame, guilt, anger, and sadness are given voice and expression.
 The ‘positive’ emotions and state of mind like gratitude, hope, self-compassion, and kindness are also given voice and expression.
 There is space made for self-expression, mistakes, learning from the community and connection.

 What Does Mithra Do?

-Mithra provides safe spaces for people to express themselves, introspect, feel a sense of connectedness through The Meh® sessions which include Let’s Discuss The Meh®, Doodles For The Meh®, Writing For The Meh®, and The Meh® During A Pandemic Webinar.
+Mithra provides safe and brave spaces for people to express themselves, introspect, feel a sense of connectedness through The Meh® sessions which include Let’s Discuss The Meh®, Doodles For The Meh®, Writing Affirmations For The Meh®, Shades of The Meh®, and Queering-The Meh®-trix.
 Our award-winning (This Can Happen, June 2021) illustrated Sky Is The Limit Series provides mental health information in a fun and engaging manner and The What To Say series is empathy and compassion in action as it provides a framework for us to support others while having difficult conversations.